📖 DeepL.com for French version

 Peaceful — We want to make sure everyone has the space to grow, isn’t overwhelmed with stress, and feels great coming at work.
 We also adopt the best practices from field performance management that any manager 4.0 would implement in a factory, to ensure alignment and bottom-up processes.

 Familial — We all need roots to build-up from; once you’re in, you’re part of the family forever 👨👨👧👧👨👩👦👩👩👧👦.

 Join us! ✌️

-We have just launched our MVP (excited!!).
-Surely our product will be completely different in a year from now but our values are here for the long run.
+We will soon launch our MVP (exciting!!).
+Surely our product will be completely different in 2 or 3 years from now but our values are here for the long run.
 So if you feel aligned with why we fight, join us: we are looking for new people to join the team! 💪💪🏿💪🏻💪🏽

 Visit us at www.kraaft.co